-Rey to providing sare, samilarly, and decent housing for its residents.
+Goal 7: The City of Coos Bay shall enforce State provisions and codes that ensure safe, sanitary, and decent housing for its residents.
 Policy 7.1 Dilapidated residential structures that flagrantly violate code provisions shall be demolished or rehabilitated to restore them to sound conditions.
 7.2 The city shall continue to participate in the Housing Rehabilitation Program sponsored by the Housing and Urban Development through its Community Development Block Grant.